-- Using data and skills developed during weeks 3-5, and information compiled through group work carried out outside of class time, students will provide a site scoping report for the restoration site that includes: - A section drawing and map of the restoration site showing its intended ecological structure and the location of treatment areas. - Results of baseline vegetation monitoring surveys.
+- Using data and skills developed during the course, and information compiled through group work carried out outside of class time, students will provide a site scoping report for the restoration site that includes: - A section drawing and map of the restoration site showing its intended ecological structure and the location of treatment areas. - Results of baseline vegetation monitoring surveys.